ai-practitioners/time-series-forecasting/README.md

 # Getting Started and Setup
 To ensure all contributors are working in a similar setup, you may follow the following steps to replicate the initial setup of this repository.

-<b>Clone the project into your preferred of your local directory.</b>
+<b>Clone the project into your preferred location in your local directory.</b>

 ```bash
   git clone https://github.com/ai-practitioners/time-series-forecasting.git